YasirAwan4831/Nexus/README.md

 ###  Overview

 Milestone 7 focuses on **final integration, testing, and demo preparation** of the Business Nexus frontend project.
-At this stage, all major UI modules are connected, walkthrough guidance is implemented, and the project is ready for presentation and evaluation.
+At this stage, all major UI modules are connected, walkthrough guidance is implemented and the project is ready for presentation and evaluation.

 ---